rschoening/mvrs-dspa/README.md

 1. in IDEA: run data preparation jobs
    * `Preparation: load static tables (csv -> ElasticSearch)`
    * `Preparation: load events (csv -> Kafka)` (redo this after restarting docker containers)
 1. Done.
-The analytic jobs can now be run in any order and repeatedly from IDEA (or by submitting jar to Flink container).
+The analytic jobs can now be run in any order and repeatedly from IDEA (or by submitting the jar to the Flink container).
 Check results in Kibana dashboards on http://localhost:5602.
 Most jobs launch the Flink dashboard also when run from IDEA.
    * `Task 1.1: active post statistics (Kafka -> Kafka, post info: Kafka -> ElasticSearch)`
    * `Task 1.2: active post statistics - (Kafka -> ElasticSearch) [NO UI]` (start after 1.1)
    * `Task 2: user recommendations (Kafka -> ElasticSearch)`